My nephew is my inspiration for designing schools that spark wonder, curiosity and creativity.

 I'll facilitate difficult conversations to provide you with the frameworks to design your own solutions again and again.
 This is why design thinking is so powerful — I'll give you the skills and mindset to be alive through any challenge, even when I'm not around to consult.

-I support leaders and educators in how we design schools for today's learners.
+From the classroom to the corporate world learning is a lifelong journey.
+I help you learn how to unleash your creativity using a method called design thinking.
 I work with leaders to integrate design thinking practices that encourage creativity, recognize accomplishments, build trust and inspire a collective vision.

 how it's going